Take Action

 Bill # Title Summary MOFGA Position MOFGA Testimony Status

-LD 568 An Act to Provide Funding for the Fund to Address Food Insecurity and Provide Nutrition Incentives This bill provides $600,000 to the Fund To Address Food Insecurity and Provide Nutrition Incentives within the Department of Agriculture, Conservation and Forestry.
+LD 568 An Act to Provide Funding for the Fund to Address Food Insecurity and Provide Nutrition Incentives This bill sought to provide ongoing (annual) funding in the amount of $600,000 for the Fund To Address Food Insecurity and Provide Nutrition Incentives within the Department of Agriculture, Conservation and Forestry.
 Support.
 MOFGA Testimony.
-The House and Senate have voted in support of this bill.
-The bill was placed on the Appropriations Table and carried over to the 2024 legislative session.
+The House and Senate voted in support of this bill, but the Senate placed it on the Special Appropriations Table where it remained when the Legislature adjourned on May 10, 2024.
+Though the bill itself did not pass, the budget did include one-time funding for the program.

 LD 579 An Act to Support Farmland Conservation and Transition Planning for Farmers This bill would authorize Maine’s Department of Agriculture, Conservation and Forestry (DACF) to manage an account for public-private partnership funding in support of the Maine Working Farmland Access and Protection Program.
 It also would provide permanent funding for a DACF staff position to manage this program.
 Support MOFGA testimony.
-The House and Senate have voted in support of this bill.
-The bill was placed on the Appropriations Table.
+The House and Senate initially voted in support of this bill, but the Senate placed it on the Special Appropriations Table and then amended it.
+The House did not have time to take a final vote before the Legislature adjourned on May 10, 2024.

 LD 1996 An Act to Regulate Synthetic Hemp-derived Cannabinoids This bill excludes from the definition of "hemp" consumer products, including beverages, that in their final form contain more than 0.5 milligrams of delta-9-tetrahydrocannabinol per package, regardless of the number of servings per package, and any product intended for human consumption or inhalation containing synthetic hemp derived cannabinoids.
 Oppose MOFGA Testimony.
 The Senate rejected this bill on February 15.

 LD 2093 An Act to Address Food Insecurity by Helping Maine Residents Access Locally Produced Food This bill would provide ongoing funding of $1.2 million annually for the Fund To Address Food Insecurity and Provide Nutrition Incentives to be used to match contributions from private and public sources.
 Support MOFGA Testimony.
-The House and Senate passed this bill.
-It awaits a decision by the Appropriations and Financial Affairs Committee.
+Similar to LD 568 above, the House and Senate voted in support of this bill, but the Senate placed it on the Special Appropriations Table where it remained when the Legislature adjourned on May 10, 2024.

 LD 2169 An Act to Support the Development of Workforce Housing to Promote Economic Development in Maine This bill would establish the Workforce Housing Development Loan Fund in the Department of Economic and Community Development to provide loans to support the development of affordable workforce housing.
 Community banks would be able to provide 0% interest loans to housing developers in order to build affordable housing for workers who earn 60% to 120% of the local median income.
 Support MOFGA Testimony.
-This bill is under consideration by the Housing Committee.
+This bill became law on April 9, 2024.

 LD 2188 Resolve, Regarding Legislative Review of Chapter 26: Producer Margins, a Major Substantive Rule of the Maine Milk Commission This legislation would increase the support funding that dairy farmers receive when their pay price falls below the cost of milk production.
 Based on a new cost of production study conducted by the Maine Milk Commission, dairy farmers would be assured of increased break even payments -- ranging from $28.90 per hundred pounds of milk for small farms to $26.87 per hundred pounds for large farms.
 The total budget impact was estimated at $35M annually.
 Support MOFGA Testimony.
-Recognizing the significant fiscal impact on the state budget, the Agriculture, Conservation and Forestry Committee unanimously supported a compromise of 25% of the proposed increase.
-If the House and Senate pass the bill, its fate will rest in the hands of the Appropriations and Financial Affairs Committee.
+Recognizing the significant fiscal impact on the state budget, the Agriculture, Conservation and Forestry Committee unanimously supported a compromise of 25% of the proposed increase, which was updated in statute on April 22, 2024.

 Human Health & Environment